karpiyksi/Neuraprotocol-bot/README.md

 ```bash
 node sendERC20Token.js
 ```
+*The mailing progress is saved in the progress.json file.
+The mailing progress is saved in the progress.json file.
+When launched again, the bot resumes the mailing from the address where it stopped.*

 ## Important Notes ⚠️
 1. This bot is intended for use on the testnet only.
 2. Never use mainnet private keys.